SEO

 Metadata

-Page metadata is read by search engines, social media platforms, publishing platforms and other digital spaces to provide better information and experiences to the end users of those services.
+Page metadata is read by search engines, social media platforms, publishing platforms and other digital spaces (all of these can generally be referred to as “crawlers”) to provide better information and experiences to the end users of those services.
 It also helps with better exposure and findability of your site's content off-site.

-When third party services "index" a page of your site, they scan it to look for the title, description, and image.
+When third party services "index" a page of your site, they scan it to look for a title, description, and image.
 They use these values when displaying data about the page.
+You can control these three values:

 Site Search